Rules for Making Your Career Documents Stand Out

 Use bolding for your job titles and company names instead of using different colors or fancy fonts to make them stand out.
 Not making these main titles stand out creates a big Missed Chance, where your best roles are hidden by bad formatting and missed in the first fast look.

 Follow a normal top-to-bottom, left-to-right reading style, which is how people naturally look at documents on screens (the "F-pattern").
-By making the User Experience (UX) smooth, you make sure the recruiter spends their short time looking at your value, not trying to figure out your layout.
+Keeping the User Experience (UX) smooth means the recruiter spends their short time looking at your value, not trying to figure out your layout.

 Cognitive Load Theory: How to Explain Your Design Choices